SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/deploying_srm.md

 # Deploying the SRM framework

 1. Ensure that a DataMiner version is installed that is compatible with the SRM version you want to deploy.
+Check the SRM release notes to see which minimum DataMiner version is required.
 Contact Skyline Communications to check if any additional components need to be installed in your system.

    > [!NOTE]
    > The SRM Framework requires an Elasticsearch database (see [DataMiner Indexing Engine](xref:DataMiner_Indexing_Engine)).

+1. Download the SRM package from [DataMiner Dojo](https://community.dataminer.services/downloads/).

 1. Double-click the SRM package, and install the package in the same manner as a DataMiner upgrade.